unity3d-jp/Project_TCC/README.md

 Therefore, we are unable to monitor bug reports, accept feature requests, or review pull requests for this package.

-However, we understand that users may want to continue using and improving Project_TCC.
+However, we recognize that some users may wish to continue utilizing and enhancing Project_TCC.
 In that case, we recommend that you fork the repository.
 This will allow you to make changes and enhancements as you see fit.

 ## Release Information
 * 2024/02/09 : Project_TCC v.1.0.0 : First Release.